Dyuuz/LGMVIP-Java-Task-01/README.md

 # LGMVIP-Java-Task-01
 This project contains an internship project for currency converter  which is programmed in java.

-Task 1 : Currency Converter in javav
+Task 1 : Currency Converter in java